Regularization (physics): Conceptual problem

-Perturbative predictions by quantum field theory about quantum scattering of elementary particles, implied by a corresponding Lagrangian density, are computed using the Feynman rules, a regularization method to circumvent ultraviolet divergences so as to obtain finite results for Feynman diagrams containing loops, and a renormalization scheme.
-Regularization method results in regularized n-point Green's functions (propagators), and a suitable limiting procedure (a renormalization scheme) then leads to perturbative S-matrix elements.
+Perturbative predictions by quantum field theory about quantum scattering of elementary particles, implied by a corresponding Lagrangian density, are computed using the Feynman rules.
+However, a regularization method is needed to circumvent ultraviolet divergences so as to obtain finite results for Feynman diagrams containing loops.
+Also a renormalization scheme is needed.
+Regularization results in regularized n-point Green's functions (propagators), and a suitable limiting procedure (a renormalization scheme) leading to perturbative S-matrix elements.
 These are independent of the particular regularization method used, and enable one to model perturbatively the measurable physical processes (cross sections, probability amplitudes, decay widths and lifetimes of excited states).
 However, so far no known regularized n-point Green's functions can be regarded as being based on a physically realistic theory of quantum-scattering since the derivation of each disregards some of the basic tenets of conventional physics (e.g., by not being Lorentz-invariant, by introducing either unphysical particles with a negative metric or wrong statistics, or discrete space-time, or lowering the dimensionality of space-time, or some combination thereof).
 So the available regularization methods are understood as formalistic technical devices, devoid of any direct physical meaning.
 In addition, there are qualms about renormalization.
 For a history and comments on this more than half-a-century old open conceptual problem, see e.g.

 Pauli's conjecture

 As it seems that the vertices of non-regularized Feynman series adequately describe interactions in quantum scattering, it is taken that their ultraviolet divergences are due to the asymptotic, high-energy behavior of the Feynman propagators.
 So it is a prudent, conservative approach to retain the vertices in Feynman series, and modify only the Feynman propagators to create a regularized Feynman series.
 This is the reasoning behind the formal Pauli–Villars covariant regularization by modification of Feynman propagators through auxiliary unphysical particles, cf. and representation of physical reality by Feynman diagrams.

-In 1949 Pauli conjectured there is a realistic regularization, which is implied by a theory that respects all the established principles of contemporary physics.
+In 1949 Wolfgang Pauli conjectured there is a realistic regularization, which is implied by a theory that respects all the established principles of contemporary physics.
 So its propagators (i) do not need to be regularized, and (ii) can be regarded as such a regularization of the propagators used in quantum field theories that might reflect the underlying physics.
 The additional parameters of such a theory do not need to be removed (i.e. the theory needs no renormalization) and may provide some new information about the physics of quantum scattering, though they may turn out experimentally to be negligible.
 By contrast, any present regularization method introduces formal coefficients that must eventually be disposed of by renormalization.